 The band can offer an instrument on loan to anyone from the age of 6 upwards (no upper age limit!) who would like to learn how to play an instrument, how to read music, and wants to improve their playing and progress within the band.

-We meet at the Wortham Hall, Mount Kelly College, Tavistock.
+We meet at the Wortham Hall, Mount Kelly College, Tavistock, PL19 0HZ.
 Our Musical Director is Peter Jones.

-Regular helpers are DBS checked and are aware of the band’s child protection policy.
-Judith is the officer who deals with any concerns.
+Training band is conducted by Charles and Maddy.
+Adult players give assistance and are DBS checked and are aware of the band’s child protection policy.
+Judi is the officer who deals with any concerns.

 Performances take place from time to time.
 Our training band has played at Mary Tavy Fair in May for the past two years and has played carols in St. Eustachius Church, Tavistock before the main band’s concert.